fygar256/general-assembler-axx/README.md

 || Logical OR
 ```

-`:=` is available as an assignment operator.
+There is an assignment operator `:=`.
 If you enter `d:=24`, 24 will be assigned to the variable d.
 The value of an assignment operator is the assigned value.

 The prefix operator `#` takes the value of the symbol that follows.